 "Fracking" and Oilfield Wastewater Disposal

 Hydraulic fracturing ("fracking") of oil and natural gas-bearing rock formations is a subject of much current controversy with respect to generation of small earthquakes and, on seemingly rare occasions, relatively minor damage to structures.
 Fracking involves pumping at high pressure a complicated mixture of water, sand, surfactants ("detergents") and other additives into oil or gas-bearing rocks at depth in order to crack the rocks and release the trapped petroleum components for recovery.
 Any technology capable of breaking rock at depth has at least a potential for causing vibration similar to small earthquakes.
-There are only a few documented examples where fracking is thought to have caused small earthquakes and minor home damage.
+There are some documented examples where fracking is thought to have caused small earthquakes and minor home damage.
 Damage to structures from fracking operations is controversial, but rapidly becoming accepted in the scientific community as at least possible.
-It is probably best to conclude that it is unlikely, but not impossible in some instances.
+It is probably best to conclude that it is possible in some instances.

 Oilfield wastewater disposal is often confused with fracking, because it has some similarity with fracking in terms of equipment and its effects.
-Wastewater disposal often involves pumping the water at high pressure into rock formations, cracking them as a result.
+Produced water is often too saline to be disposed of by discharge.
+One form of wastewater disposal involves pumping the water at high pressure into rock formations, cracking them as a result.
 One state in the U.S. in particular, Oklahoma, has experienced a large increase in earthquakes, some damaging to buildings, which correlates with increased oilfield and shale gas production activities there - mostly wastewater disposal.
-Several scientific studies have indicated a link between increased seismicity (earthquakes) in Oklahoma and oil production activities there.
-Other U.S. states have experienced increases in seismicity around fracking-type activities, but their real impact on structures remains controversial.
+Several scientific studies have indicated a link between increased seismicity (earthquakes) in Oklahoma and oil production activities there.3,4 Other U.S. states, e.g. New Mexico and Colorado,8 have experienced increases in seismicity attributed to wastewater disposal activities, but their real impact on structures remains controversial in some quarters.
 Predictably, those in the oil industry, much like those in the construction industry with respect to construction damage, argue that fracking does not damage homes.

-Machine tools with rotating or reciprocating parts, like lathes, turbines, stampers, forgers and many other types also produce vibrations, the intensity and frequency distribution of which depend on the tool, its operating speed and whether it is rotary or impact in nature.
+Machine tools with rotating or reciprocating parts, like lathes, turbines, stampers, forgers and many other types also produce vibrations, the intensity and frequency distribution of which depend on the tool, its weight, its operating speed and whether it is rotary or impact in nature.
 Since vibration in rotating devices wastes energy, there is a whole field devoted to measuring and reducing machine tool vibration.
 If you live very near a steel mill, foundry or other large manufacturing facility, machine tool vibration may be detectable on your property.
 Its transmission through the ground can be measured on the property using the same instrumentation used for construction vibration.
+Damage has been reported from such operations in the past.

 Other Sources of Vibration

 Homes can experience occasional vibrations from many sources in addition to the ones discussed here and elsewhere in the CVDG.
-Sonic booms, activities of people in the home, and even some home mechanical systems can all be sources of vibrations.
-However, most of these are simply too localized, too small, or of too short duration to be much of a factor in causing significant home-wide damage in the overwhelming majority of cases.
+Sonic booms, activities of people in the home (e.g. exercise equipment like that at right), and even some home mechanical systems can all be sources of vibrations.
+However, most of these are simply too localized, too small in energy, or of too short duration to be much of a factor in causing significant home-wide damage in the overwhelming majority of cases.
 Therefore, such sources can be discounted in most cases as likely causes of significantly damaging vibration.

 Send e-mail to email@example.com with your questions or comments about this web site.